fobnail/docs/dev-notes/running-os-in-dlme.md

 fact.
 To test this build, repeat the steps in the [instructions](#instructions).
 The changes are merged to `main` branch.

-After login to shell, we can run `tpm2_pcrread` to verify PCR17 and PCR18 values.
+> Update: Since v0.1. after login to shell, we can run `tpm2_pcrread` to verify PCR17 and PCR18 values.
 If these registers are not empty (or equal to 0xFFFF...), we can conclude that the device is running in DLME.
 The output of PCR registers dump should look similar to this:

 ```
 # tpm2_pcrread